 Two Delaunay algorithms are provided: Divide and Conquer, and Incremental.
 Typically, the divide and conquer algorithm is preferred.
 However, if this algorithm fails, use the incremental algorithm.

-•In the figure above there are 4 wells, and 3 polyline boundaries.
-Using the default refinement settings and the number of elements as 1000, results in 6500 unstructured grid cells (per layer).
+•In the figure above there are 2 wells, and 3 polyline boundaries.
+Using the default refinement settings and the number of elements as 1000 results in approximately 4300 unstructured grid cells (per layer).

 As a rule-of-thumb, the actual number of Voronoi cells that will result from the grid generator is typically within the same order of magnitude as the value you define for the "Total Number of Elements".

 Fortunately in Visual MODFLOW Flex, you can repeat the grid generator several times, create multiple grids, and find the most suitable grid size and refinement level for your project.

 The default is 30 degrees for creating Voronoi polygons, and should be suitable in most cases.
 However, if you encounter difficulties with the default value, you may experiment with values of 15 or 20 degrees.
 In theory, values with lower angles may work, though we have limited testing experience with these geometries.

 The refinement options are separated into three categories, each of which can have its own unique refinement levels:

 •Line add-ins (linear boundary conditions such as constant heads, rivers, drains, etc.)